 has the maximum length.
 We write the normalized $g$ as

-Notice that the vector of $h_0$ is fixed throughout the process.
-A naive idea for maximizing $|g|$ is to rotate every $h_n$ to the closest possible position to $h_0$ in the complex plane.
-However, this heuristic algorithm is suboptimal in general and can even yield a quite bad result, as illustrated in Fig. \ref{fig:bad_case}.
-The reason is that $h_0$ may deviate a lot from $\mu$ in terms of direction, in which case aligning $h_n$ with $h_0$ does contribute much to the magnitude of the overall vector addition.
+Notice that the vector $h_0$ is fixed.
+A naive idea for maximizing $|g|$ is to rotate every $h_n$ to the closest possible position to $h_0$ in the complex plane, namely the \emph{closest point projection (CPP)}.
+However, CPP is suboptimal and can yield quite bad results, as illustrated in Fig. \ref{fig:bad_case}.
+The reason is that $h_0$ may considerably deviate from $\mu$, in which case aligning $h_n$ with $h_0$ cannot contribute much to the magnitude of the overall vector addition.
 Rather, it is always optimal to rotate $h_n$ to the closest possible position to $\mu$, as stated in the following lemma.

 \begin{lemma} For an optimal solution $(\theta^\star_1,\ldots,\theta_N^\star)$ to problem \eqref{prob:snr}, each $\theta_n^\star$ must satisfy